 - Speed: ExpressVPN did not slow my Internet down significantly or noticeably.

-- Only three simultaneous connections per subscription: Although you can purchase an unlimited amount for a little more cash.
+- Only five simultaneous connections per subscription: Although you can purchase an unlimited amount for a little more cash.

 - No customer support over the phone: You will only be able to live chat or email customer support, but this is pretty typical for VPNs.